DigiPie/digidocs/docs/index.md

 ## What is this

-DigiDocs is a collection of concise, to-the-point tutorials and references for my personal use.
-It started out being a way for [me](http://www.evantay.com) to document what I learn in a concise manner.
-I did so because I wanted to minimise time spent re-learning things I have forgotten.
+[DigiDocs](https://digipie.github.io/digidocs/) is a collection of concise, to-the-point tutorials and references for my personal use.
+It is a way for me to document what I learn in a concise manner.
+I do so because I want to minimise time spent re-learning things.

 !!! info
     My latest page: [Heroku/Quick-Deploy](heroku/quick-deploy.md)